kiostark/LettingGo/post.md

 I should have built it knowing that someday the excitement was going to end.
 That the people keeping it going weren't going to be there.
 The data and the stories were still valuable.
 They just weren't worth running servers to keep online.

-In all that excitement starting the project, spend a little time thinking about the end.
+The moral of the story?
+In all youre excitement starting a new project, spend a little time thinking about the end.

 ###Stick to the plan
+[maybe call this something like 8 commandments for preparing for endtimes, or whatever, somethng cutesy/witty]

 Please, do not do what I did.